Annotation contributors

 Past GO Consortium contributing groups

-These groups have contributed to the GO Consortium in the past:
+These groups have contributed to the GO Consortium in the past.
+For questions on these annotations, please contact the GO Central helpdesk.

 Name Description Funding Contact